 FRANKFORT, Ky., — Dr. Ken Semmens along with Research Assistant John Kelso, MAS student James Brown and AFE student Dawson Armstrong take inventory of Paddlefish by weighing the fish to track their growth from last year, Friday, Dec.
 06, 2019 at the Aquaculture Production Facility in Frankfort.

-Upon completion of the program, a student should have knowledge of production and reproduction of primary aquaculture species, basic physiology and nutrition of Aquatic vertebrate and invertebrate culture species, mechanics and operation of primary production methods, causes and controls of pathogenic organisms, the function and manipulation of biological and chemical cycles in ponds, basics of marketing and business aspects of aquaculture, and the design and analysis of experiments.
+Upon completion of either program, a student should have knowledge of production and reproduction of primary aquaculture species, basic physiology and nutrition of Aquatic vertebrate and invertebrate species, mechanics and operation of primary production methods, causes and controls of pathogenic organisms, the function and manipulation of biological and chemical cycles in ponds along with RAS systems, genetic applications in aquaculture & fisheries, water quality management skills for both aquaculture and conservation applications, basics of marketing and business aspects of aquaculture, and the design and analysis of experiments.

 The School of Aquaculture and Aquatic Science in the College of Agriculture, Health, and Natural Resources at Kentucky State University offers a Master of Science Degree in Aquaculture and Aquatic Science.